 This recipe is broken into two main parts- the blackberry peach filling and the sweet biscuit topping.

-The first part of this recipe involves mixing everything together in an 8*8 baking tray.
+The first part of this recipe involves mixing the filling ingredients together in an 8*8 baking tray.

-Like my scones recipes, this vegan blackberry peach cobbler uses frozen & grated coconut oil instead of butter in the dough.
+Like my blueberry scone recipe, this vegan peach blackberry cobbler uses frozen & grated coconut oil instead of butter in the dough.
 Grating in the coconut oil is important because it gives the cobbler dough flaky layers.

 Unlike cookie recipes, we always add the dry ingredients to the mixing bowl first when it comes to a scone or biscuit dough.
 This means adding in the flour, sugar, baking powder, and salt to a bowl and sifting together.
 Then, grate in the frozen coconut oil.